 Pat Shortt shines as Josie, a man with learning difficulties who runs a petrol station in rural Ireland.

-His monotonous life brightens when he befriends David, a young assistant played by Conor J. Ryan.
+His monotonous life brightens when he befriends David.
 Their camaraderie offers Josie fleeting moments of joy amidst his solitude.

 Director Neil Jordan manages to deliver a shocking twist in this mystery thriller starring Stephen Rea as IRA member Fergus.